A. A disturbing message from God.

 Then Belshazzar gave the command, and they clothed Daniel with purple and put a chain of gold around his neck, and made a proclamation concerning him that he should be the third ruler in the kingdom.

 a.
-They clothed Daniel with purple: Why did Belshazzar so quickly reward Daniel for such harsh words?
-Either Belshazzar knew that Daniel was right, and bravely tried to do the best under the inevitable circumstances or he disbelieved the whole thing and promoted Daniel in a display of big-hearted fun.
+They clothed Daniel with purple: Though his words were harsh, Daniel was quickly rewarded.
+Either Belshazzar knew that Daniel was right and bravely tried to do the best under the inevitable circumstances, or he disbelieved the whole thing and promoted Daniel in a display of big-hearted fun.

 b.
 That he should be the third ruler in the kingdom: Daniel held this post for only a few hours.
 This shows how temporary the awards and accolades of this world are.
 In the kingdom that succeeded Belshazzar Daniel was also promoted, but that was due to God, not to Belshazzar.